Working with distributed teams

 But now have a different problem: unlike the war room, your incident channel has no size limit, and can feasibly grow to fit your entire company.

 Just as you should limit the physical responders to an incident, you should avoid too many people participating in the incident channel.
-If you don’t, you run the risk of distracting a large part of your organisation when one of the goals of great incident response is to allow business as usual to continue, and your responders are likely to feel nervous and less able to perform.
+If you don’t, you run the risk of distracting a large part of your organization when one of the goals of great incident response is to allow business as usual to continue, and your responders are likely to feel nervous and less able to perform.

 You’ll want to solve this by: